quietboil/sibyl/README.md

 :memo: If you are getting `ORA-01805` when timestamp with time zone is used, then most likely your local client and the server it is connected to are using different versions of the time zone file.
-This [stackoverflow answer][4] answer should help you in setting up your local client with the correct time zone file.
+This [stackoverflow answer][4] should help you in setting up your local client with the correct time zone file.

 ### Interval